-Lead Renovation, Repair & Painting
+Lead: Renovation, Repair & Painting

-The U.S. Environmental Protection Agency (EPA) Lead: Renovation, Repair and Painting Rule requires contractors performing renovation on homes, child care facilities, and schools built before 1978 to be certified and use specific work practices to prevent lead contamination.
+The U.S. Environmental Protection Agency (EPA) Lead: Renovation, Repair and Painting Rule requires contractors performing a renovation on homes, child care facilities, and schools built before 1978 to be certified and use specific work practices to prevent lead contamination.

 In Oregon, these rules are jointly administered and enforced by the Construction Contractors Board (CCB) and the Oregon Health Authority (OHA), Lead-Based Paint Program.
 CCB manages the program for all licensed contractors.